jsquyres/ompi/docs/faq/building-open-mpi.rst

 Be sure to :ref:`see this section of the Installation guide
 <install-misc-support-libraries-label>` and :ref:`this FAQ entry
-<faq-building-intext-hwloc-libevent-label>` for more information about
+<faq-building-open-mpi-intext-hwloc-libevent-label>` for more
-the bundled hwloc and/or Libevent vs. system-installed versions.
+information about the bundled hwloc and/or Libevent vs. system-installed versions.

 /////////////////////////////////////////////////////////////////////////

-.. _faq-building-intext-hwloc-libevent-label:
+.. _faq-building-open-mpi-intext-hwloc-libevent-label:

 Should I use the bundled hwloc and Libevent, or system-installed versions?
 --------------------------------------------------------------------------